70) LSU (#11) over Purdue, 1986

 47) Ohio (#13) over Michigan, 2012

-Two years removed from a more shocking upset of Georgetown (which comes in much higher on this list), Ohio was back at it again in 2012, taking down another traditional power.
-This time it sparked the school’s first Sweet 16 appearance of the modern era, as the Bobcats then upset South Florida in the second round.
-Their star player was junior point guard D.J.
-Cooper and he didn’t disappoint in this game, with 21 points and five assists to lead Ohio to a 65-60 win.
-It was a young Wolverines team that took the loss, headlined by underclassmen Tim Hardaway and Trey Burke, who would lead a run to the Final Four the next season.
+Two years removed from a more shocking upset of Georgetown (which we’ll get to later), Ohio was back at it again in 2012.
+The MAC school took down another traditional power in Michigan and this time followed it with a second round upset of South Florida to make the program’s Sweet 16 debut.
+D.J.
+Cooper was the Bobcats star with 21 points in a 65-60 win.
+The young Wolverines team, led by Tim Hardaway, Jr. and Trey Burke, would make amends in 2013 with a Final Four run.
 But this game ended with a result any sports fan from the Buckeye state, regardless of school affiliation, could always appreciate: Ohio beats Michigan.

 46) Siena (#13) over Vanderbilt, 2008

-A small liberal arts school in uptown New York, Siena was transformed into one of the country’s best mid-major programs by coach Fran McCaffrey in the late ’00s.
-Their first tournament appearance under McCaffrey came in 2008 as a #13 seed and a heavy underdog against Vanderbilt, which had spent most of the season firmly planted in the AP top 20.
-But Siena looked like the Goliaths in this contest, running away with an 83-62 win, led by 30 points from junior guard Kenny Hasbrouck.
+A small liberal arts school in uptown New York, Siena was transformed into one of the country’s best mid-major programs in the late ’00s by coach Fran McCaffrey.
+Their first tournament appearance under McCaffrey came in 2008 as a #13 seed against Vanderbilt.
+Siena not only upset the Commodores but dominated them, 83-62, led by 30 points from junior guard Kenny Hasbrouck.
 The 21-point margin of victory was the second-largest in first round tournament history for a #13 seed, trailing only Navy’s 23-point win over LSU in 1985.
-The Saints lost in round two to Villanova, but pulled off another first round upset in 2009, this time as a #9 seed defeating Ohio State.
+Siena lost in round two to Villanova but made some noise again in the 2009 tournament, upsetting Ohio State.

 45) Middle Tennessee State (#13) over Florida State, 1989

-This shocker was almost overlooked at the time it happened, and wasn’t even the story of the day involving a school from Tennessee.
-Just moments before this game went final, East Tennessee State fell just one point short of becoming the first #16 seed to ever win a tournament game, losing 72-71 to Oklahoma.
-But the Red Raiders win was still stunning, as they trailed by as many as 17 points early in the second half, but still won by 14 thanks to a 21-0 run to end the game.
-Senior forward Randy Henry led the way with 26 points and 10 rebounds, but freshman Mike Buck won the day.
-The first-year guard had averaged just 6.1 points per game in the ’88-’89 season, but against Florida State scored 26 off the bench, with 23 coming in the second half, including a stretch when he scored 15 straight for Middle Tennessee.
+It was easy to overlook this upset at the time as it wasn’t even the biggest story of the day involving a school from Tennessee.
+Just moments before this game went final, East Tennessee State fell just one point short of upsetting Oklahoma as a #16 seed. #13 seed Middle Tennessee State managed to finish the job against Florida State, making a 17-point second half comeback with a 21-0 run to end the game.
+Freshman guard Mike Buck had averaged just 6.1 points per game in ’88-’89 for the Blue Raiders but went off in this contest.
+23 of his 26 points came in the second half, including a stretch where he scored 15 straight for Middle Tennessee.

 44) Kent State (#13) over Indiana, 2001